Sixth Form Open Evening - Thursday 6 November 2025

 French

-Mon auto portrait: Learning and using key sounds and letters of the French alphabet as well as numbers and days of the week.
-Learning to talk about the characteristics of yourself and others
+All about me: Learning and using key sounds and letters of the French alphabet, as well as numbers and days of the week.
+Learning to talk about the characteristics of yourself and others.

-Mon collège: Learning to describe what we learn at school, express opinions, apply adjectives and talk about our timetable.
-Talk about what we eat at lunch and compare French/English food
+School/Mon collège: Learning to describe what we learn at school, express opinions, apply adjectives and talk about our timetable.
+Talk about what we eat at lunch and compare French and English food.

-Mes Passetemps: Discussing your usage and opinion of different technologies.
-Learning sports vocabulary and giving your opinion on what you like doing in your free time.
-Using temporal adverbs and the verbs jouer and faire accurately
+Free time activities: Discussing usage and opinion of different technologies.
+Learning sports vocabulary and giving your opinion on what you like to do in your free time, using the verbs jouer and faire.

-Ma zone: Saying what’s in your town and giving an opinion on where you live, learning how to dive directions and how to address people correctly in French (using tu and vous) – using prepositions and modal verbs
+Where I live: Saying what is in your town and giving your opinion about where you live.
+Learning how to give directions and how to address different people using tu and vous.

 PE